 Itchy & Scratchy: The Sound Of Silencers

 The title of the cartoon is taken from the Simon and Garfunkel song "The Sound Of Silence."
-The cartoon itself is a scene taken from the film, St. Valentines Day Massacre.
+The cartoon itself is a scene taken from the 1967 film The St. Valentines Day Massacre.

 Elements from this episode's plot--A juvenile used as a gofer for mobsters, the kid mixing their drinks, the bad guys threatening his principal when the kid begins missing school--are taken from the 1990 film Goodfellas.

-The Godfather Fat Tony is styled much like the mobsters.
+Fat Tony is much like the mobsters.
 In particular, Sonny Corleone, from the 1972 film The Godfather.
 Also, the scene when Bart wakes up screaming is a reference to Jack Woltz screaming after waking up in bed with a horse head.

-During the the fifth race, where Fat Tony bets on "Don't Have A Cow," the other horses in the race are named from other famous cartoon catch-phrases including: "Suffering Succtash" from Sylvester the Cat, "Yabba-Dabba-Doo" from Fred Flinstone, "Ain't I a Stinker?" by Bugs Bunny, and "That's All Folks" from Porky Pig.
+During the fifth race where Fat Tony bets on "Don't Have a Cow," the other horses in the race are named from other famous cartoon catch-phrases including: "Suffering Succatash" from Sylvester the Cat, "Yabba-Dabba-Doo" from Fred Flinstone, "Ain't I a Stinker?" by Bugs Bunny, and "That's All Folks" from Porky Pig.